Sasanam: Reception

 A reviewer from Sify said that the film "tugs your heart strings, striking the right chord though a bit slow and old fashioned in shot compositions and presentation".
 Lajjavathi of Kalki felt the director needs four scenes to make a point and what kind of screenplay strategy is this?
 The scenes should have been recorded with sharper dialogues and also felt music makes us the whole film tired while panning Gauthami's characterisation and Ranjitha's dance, she however praised Marudhu's art direction and Aravind Swamy's acting and concluded calling it thirst quencher of art lovers.
 Cinesouth wrote, "If the first half of the film did not progress at a slow tempo usual of serious subjects, it would have held the interest of even a frivolous film fan who favors peppy dance numbers more.
 Well, this happens to be an NFDC film, so…".

+Malini Mannath of Chennai Online wrote "Mahendran's earlier films like 'Utharipookkal' and 'Mullum Malaraum' have earned him critical acclaim and commercial success.
+They were crafted with a lot of sensitivity, sensibility and insight, with the characters finely etched, the situations having a realistic touch to them.
+The writer-director had returned after a gap of long years (his 12th film), the film had been nearly a decade in the making, and it had taken some more years to hit the theatres.
+But, unfortunately, the factors and elements that made his films such engaging experiences are missing here.
+It's like the director has lost his touch".
+Malathi Rangarajan of The Hindu wrote, "`Saasanam' may not go down well with those who dig the commercial format, which has unrealistic heroism at its helm.
+But it is only when natural, down-to-earth attempts are encouraged, can our cinema move forward".

 The film was later shown during the 7th annual film festival of India at Atlanta from 21 August 2009.